tralph3/arch-install/README.md

 * Hostname
 * Desktop Environment
 * If you wish to install gaming applications
+* If you wish to install my personal dotfiles

 Things like timezone, partitioning scheme, filesystem, and anything else not contemplated in these settings is set up in the way I prefer, and if you are to use this script, it's heavily encouraged that you fork the repo and modify the script to fit your preferences.
-It will also use my personal dotfiles by default, which you probably also want to change.

 ## Usage